microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 ### I<sup>2</sup>C Communication
 For reference with this section, please consult [*Register Ordering and Permissions*](#register-ordering-and-permissions) to see the valid addresses and the allowed operations at each address.

+#### I<sup>2</sup>C Timeout
+If enabled in *config.h*, TMR2 is used to recover from I<sup>2</sup>C timeouts.
+On detection of the start bit, the timer is enabled.
+Each byte received or transmitted will clear the timer.
+The STOP condition will stop the timer from running.
+If the timer rolls over, an interrupt is generated, resetting the hardware peripheral and the (software) I<sup>2</sup>C state machines.
+This is primarily intended for cases where the device desynchronizes with the host.

+The default period is 50ms.

 #### Writing to the Device
 After addressing the device, the device will always ACK.
 The 1st data byte sent is the internal address byte.
 In the case of a read (or select only command), this is the only byte sent.
 All successive bytes are written to the registers, e.g.: the 2nd data would be written to the register at address, the 3rd would be written to register at address + 1, etc. After each successfully written byte, the internal address counter increments.
 Figure 2 is a simple flowchart that shows how I<sup>2</sup>C writes are handled, while figure 3 shows an example write.<br>